jandelgado/rabtap/README.md

  --confirms           enable publisher confirms and wait for confirmations.
  --consumers          include consumers and connections in output of info command.
  --delay=DELAY        Time to wait between sending messages during publish.
                       If not set then messages will be delayed as recorded.
 					  The value must be suffixed with a time unit, e.g. ms, s etc.
  -d, --durable        create durable exchange/queue.
  --exchange=EXCHANGE  Optional exchange to publish to.
 If omitted, exchange will
                       be taken from message being published (see JSON message format).
  --filter=EXPR        Predicate for info command to filter queues [default: true] --format=FORMAT      * for tap, pub, sub command: format to write/read messages to console
                         and optionally to file (when --saveto DIR is given).
                         Valid options are: "raw", "json", "json-nopp".
 Default: raw
                       * for info command: controls generated output format.
 Valid options are: "text", "dot".
 Default: text -h, --help           print this help.
  --header=KV          A key value pair in the form of "key=value" used as a
                       routing- or binding-key.
 Can occur multiple times.
+ --idle-timeout=DURATION end reading messages when no new message was received
+                      for the given duration.
+The value must be suffixed with a time unit, e.g. ms, s etc.
  -j, --json           deprecated.
 Use "--format json" instead.
  -k, --insecure       allow insecure TLS connections (no certificate check).
  --lazy               create a lazy queue.